Skip To Content

 6. Take Time to Relax and Reduce Stress

-Be sure to invest in self-care on a regular basis.
+Be sure to invest in self-care regularly.
 Living a stressful life can lead to health problems and a feeling of negativity in your daily life.
 Reducing stress can help your body fight infections and encourage you to live a healthier lifestyle.

 7. Avoid Sharing Certain Items With People

-The bacteria that leads to gingivitis and periodontal disease can be spread through cross-contamination.
-Avoid sharing drinks, silverware and especially toothbrushes with anyone else to reduce your risk of contracting dental health problems.
+The bacteria that cause bleeding gums and periodontal disease can be spread through cross-contamination.
+Avoid sharing drinks, silverware, and especially toothbrushes with anyone else to reduce your risk of contracting dental health problems.

 8. Soothe Gums With Ice